Tutorial: Set up disaster recovery for Azure VMs

 Region: Select the source Azure region in which VMs are currently running.

 Subscription: Select the subscription in which VMs are running.
-You can select any subscription that's in the same Azure Active Directory (Azure AD) tenant as the vault.
+You can select any subscription that's in the same Microsoft Entra tenant as the vault.

 Resource group: Select the desired resource group from the drop-down.